magpylib/magpylib/docs/examples/examples_07_triangularmesh.md

 )
 ```

-## Example - Open Prism
+## Example - Prism magnet with open mesh

 In some cases it may be desirable to generate a `TriangularMesh` object from an open mesh, as described in {ref}`examples-triangle`.
-In this case the `validate_closed` check must be disabled.

- By disabling the corresponding `validate_closed` input check, the object initialization will still pass.
-It is yet possible to highlight the open edges with the `show` function.
-The same idea holds true for the `validate_connected` check.
+In this case one has to be extremely careful because one cannot rely on the checks.
+Not to generate warnings or error messages, these checks can be disabled with `"skip"` or their outcome can be ignored with `"ignore"`.
+The `show` function can be used to view open edges and disconnected parts.
+In the following example we generate such an open mesh directly from `Triangle` objects.

 ```{code-cell} ipython3
 import magpylib as magpy